tier940/codeigniter-develbar/README.md

     'Ajax'          => TRUE,
 );
 ```
-To auto check for available new version of CodeIgniter and DeveloperToolbar, you should set `check_update` option to `TRUE`,
+To auto check for available new version of Codeigniter and DeveloperToolbar, you should set `check_update` option to `TRUE`,
 within `application/third_party/DevelBar/config/config.php` :

 ```php